GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given the compatibility list of ROM types (based on consoles like GBA, DS, CPS, PS1, etc) for this tool, when tries to import a ROM from outside the list of compatible formats, then the tool will get an error message saying that the ROM file is not compatible.
 - **Source:** My Own Decision

-The Tool MUST be able to Understand data location of a ROM when the user imports the file into the tool.
+The Tool MUST be able to understand the data location of a ROM when the user imports the file into the tool.
 - Given that the tool imports the ROM file, when the tool finds the data necessary for the SoundFont, then the tool will be able to use that data to make the SoundFont.
 - Given the programming and no clear direction for the tool, when it tries to look for the data, the tool cannot make the SoundFont at all due to the data not being detected.
 - **Source:** My Own Decision

-The Tool MUST be able to Map Instruments from the Samples when it finds the data for them.
+The Tool MUST be able to Map Instruments from the Samples when it finds the data for them so that they can be implemented with a MIDI key-ranged instrument.
-- Given that the tool has access to the samples, when the tool is able to describe how the samples behave, the tool let's the samples behave as instruments with MIDI key ranges.
+- Given that the tool has access to the samples, when the tool can describe how the samples behave, the tool lets the samples behave as instruments with MIDI key ranges.
-- Given the tool does not recognize how the samples work, when it tries to map it as an instrument, the tool cannot make the instrument for the soundfont.
+- Given that the tool does not recognize how the samples work, when it tries to map it as an instrument, the tool cannot make the instrument for the soundfont.
 - **Source:** My Own Decision

 In this version, The Tool Won’t be able to allow you to import multiple ROM files to create your own custom SoundFont, as it focuses on extracting instruments from one ROM file.
 - **Source:** My Own Decision

-The User SHOULD be able to Rename an instrument from the extracted samples when clicking on an instrument and double tapping the name.
+The User SHOULD be able to rename an instrument from the extracted samples when clicking on an instrument and double tapping the name.
 - Given that a user extracts the samples, when a user double clicks the name when selecting an instrument from the extracted samples, they should be able to change the name a sample of the instrument.
 - Given that the samples were extracted without being renamed, when the user tries to export the instrument without renaming it, then when they use the soundfont, the name could not be changed afterwards.
 Not only that, it will make it confusing to find which instrument to use when using the soundfont.
 - **Source:** My Own Decision